sandhu7707/html-games-angular-app/README.md

 * navigate to http://localhost:4200
 * register a user
 * navigate to add game
-* sample multiplayer - ./snake3.zip
+* follow the steps
-* create a room
+* create a room in newly added block
 * sign in as a different user from incognito or different browser and join the room